aiven/terraform-provider-aiven/docs/data-sources/valkey.md

 subcategory: ""
 description: |-
   Gets information about an Aiven for Valkey service.
-  This resource is in the beta stage and may change without notice.
-Set the PROVIDER_AIVEN_ENABLE_BETA environment variable to use the resource.
 ---

 # aiven_valkey (Data Source)

 Gets information about an Aiven for Valkey service.

-**This resource is in the beta stage and may change without notice.** Set the `PROVIDER_AIVEN_ENABLE_BETA` environment variable to use the resource.

 ## Example Usage